Bob Christian (American football)

-Robert Douglas Christian (born November 14, 1968) is a former American football fullback who played ten seasons in the National Football League (NFL) for the Chicago Bears, the Carolina Panthers, and the Atlanta Falcons from 1992 to 2002.
-He was selected by the Carolina Panthers in the 1995 NFL Expansion Draft.
+Robert Douglas Christian (born November 14, 1968) is an American former professional football player who was a fullback for 10 seasons in the National Football League (NFL) for the Chicago Bears, Carolina Panthers, and Atlanta Falcons from 1992 to 2002.
+He played college football for the Northwestern Wildcats and was selected by the Falcons in the 12th round of the 1991 NFL draft.
+He was also selected by the Carolina Panthers in the 1995 NFL expansion draft.

 College career

 Christian played college football for Northwestern University where he set records (since broken) for career rushing, single season rushing, and single game all-purpose yards.

 Professional career

 Christian played with Chicago Bears and Carolina Panthers prior to signing with Atlanta in 1997 and had 831 yards and 12 touchdowns on 193 carries in 135 games, including 85 starts.
 He had 230 receptions for 2,048 yards and seven touchdowns.
 Christian retired on March 13, 2003, after 11 seasons in the NFL.

+NFL career statistics

 Current career

-After spending time training and guiding aspiring athletes with TCBOOST Sports Performance, founded by his brother Tommy, he is now following his dream as a captain flying for Brazos Valley Air Charter, an on-demand air charter company serving Tuxedo Air - a membership flight provider for the energy corridor - Tulsa, Oklahoma City, Dallas, Fort Worth, Houston, Austin, Midland/Odessa, Carlsbad.
+After spending time training and guiding aspiring athletes with TCBOOST Sports Performance, founded by his brother Tommy, he is now following his dream of flying and serves as a captain for Omaha-based JetLinx in Tulsa, Oklahoma.